Coronavirus (COVID-19): hospital visiting

-These principles, are designed to support clinical teams to take a flexible, compassionate approach whilst managing risks appropriately.
+These principles are designed to support local NHS clinical teams to take a flexible, compassionate approach whilst managing risks appropriately.
 A flexible person-centred approach should always be taken.

-- helping people in hospital to get the vital support they need from family, carers or friends is of paramount importance.
-This should be done in a way that recognises the balance of risks proportionately and has the rights, wellbeing and safety of all concerned at its heart.
+- helping people in hospital to get the vital support they need from family members is of paramount importance.
+This should balance risk proportionately whilst considering the rights, wellbeing and safety of all concerned

-- all people in hospital should be able to have daily support in-person during their hospital stay.
+- all people in hospital should be able to have daily visits from family during their hospital stay

-- in some cases, the family member providing support may need to be accompanied by someone else to support them.
-For example, a child visiting a parent or sibling, or a frail older person, or a disabled person who cannot attend the hospital independently.
-The presence of the additional person should be facilitated and should not prevent a visit taking place.
+- a family member visiting hospital may need to be accompanied by someone else to support them.
+For example, a child visiting a parent or sibling, a frail older person, or a disabled person.
+The presence of the additional person providing help should not be a barrier to a visit taking place

-- individual healthcare professionals and clinical teams should feel empowered to make the right decision to meet the needs of the individual patient and their family in any given circumstance.
-If in doubt, the default position should be to err on the side of compassion and facilitate family contact.
+- local clinical teams should feel empowered to make the right decision to meet the needs of the person in hospital and their family in any given circumstance.
+If in doubt, the default position should be to err on the side of compassion and facilitate visits

 - visiting should not be restricted because of increased hospital activity, staffing challenges or breakdowns in staff-family relationships.
 In such circumstances family support is more important than ever.
 Restricting visiting has been shown to have negative impact on patient safety and on care experience resulting in increased tension and poor relationships with families and increased complaints.

-- in the event of an outbreak in a hospital the local Incident Management Team (IMT) may need to reinstate time limited and specific restrictions in areas to protect patients, families and staff as is normal practice in outbreak situations.
+- in the event of an outbreak of infection the local Incident Management Team (IMT) may need to temporarily instate specific restrictions in areas to prevent spread and to protect patients, families and staff.
+This is normal practice for outbreak management